 403 (b) PLAN

-EVMS offers a retirement plan, which is a "defined contribution" plan, which means that the employee decides how much to contribute to the plan each year.
+EVMS offers a retirement plan, which is a "defined contribution" plan, meaning the employee decides how much to contribute to the plan each year.
 Contributions may be changed or discontinued at any time.

 Full-time and part-time employees who are at least 21 years of age are eligible upon date of hire to contribute their own monies.

 Full-time employees who are over age 21 and have at least one year of service are eligible for a company contribution to their retirement account.
-The one-year waiting period is waived if you participated in a 403(b) or 401(a) immediately prior to employment at EVMS.
+The one-year waiting period is waived if you participated in a 403(b) or 401(a) within the last 5 years.

 Additional Retirement Plan Options